tutebatti/FLExhmtl2XeLaTeX/README.md

 Future adaption will probably need to include additional `@class` attributes of `<span>` (or `div`) elements not Another problem might be possible changes in FLEx and, accordingly, its output (e.g., different style for certain elements), which, however, should be easily adaptable.

-2) A second XSLT file is mainly meant to rearrange the elements in a more concise order, including the introduction of new parent elements which are not present in the original FLEx output.
+2) A second XSLT file, `xml2xml.xsl`, is mainly meant to rearrange the elements in a more concise order, including the introduction of new parent elements which are not present in the original FLEx output.
 This file, too, uses identity transformation.
 First, orthographic variants are put in an `<orthography>` element;
 non-Serto scripts (i.e., Estrangela and Eastern/Madnḥaya) are transformed to special elements.